openhab/openhab-docs/_addons_bindings/zwave/doc/johnson/konozw_0_0.md

 ## Overview

-ONOzw is the smart hub thermostat made with you in mind.
+KONOzw is the smart hub thermostat made with you in mind.
 It seamlessly connects to many smart hubs and blends in or stands out with its interchangeable Décorsnap covers™.
 KONOzw makes it easier than ever to personalize your comfort, décor, and savings.

 ### Inclusion Information